 17. Navigational Lights

 All boats – whether big or small are required to have night lights as a part of the navigation systems.
 This system was introduced in the year 1838 by the United States and then was followed by the United Kingdom in 1849.
 In the year 1889, the International Maritime Conference was established by the United States to establish proper guidelines to prevent marine accidents.
 In the year 1897, these rules were officially adopted internationally.
+The navigation lights are one of the most critical navigation equipment needed for sailing in high seas as it enables self vessel being clearly visible to other ships in the vicinity.

 Read more about navigation lights here.